openpolitics/manifesto/economy.md

 ### Financial Transaction Tax

 Introduce a tax on financial speculation, commonly known as a "Robin Hood Tax".
-We will do this by joining the proposed EU Financial Transaction Tax[^1] system, which is planned to start in 10 countries across Europe during 2016 (including France, Germany, Belgium, Italy, Spain and Estonia).
+We will do this by joining the proposed [EU Financial Transaction Tax](https://en.wikipedia.org/wiki/European_Union_financial_transaction_tax) system, which is planned to start in 10 countries across Europe during 2016 (including France, Germany, Belgium, Italy, Spain and Estonia).
 We would also work with international organisations to broaden such a regime beyond the EU.

 ### Remove Tampon Tax
 Tampons should not be considered a luxury item and should be considered a necessity